 Edibles and sexual pleasure

-According to recent surveys reported by Let’s Toke About Sex, THC edibles have a significant impact on orgasm length and frequency [13].
+According to recent surveys reported by Let’s Toke About Sex, THC edibles have a significant impact [13].
 However, before you down a bag of THC gummies in your quest for orgasmic nirvana, consider how much THC is in the product and how your body responds to THC.
-If all checks out, gummies make for an easy, fun way to get in the mood for love without committing to a higher dose that might be overwhelming.
+If all checks out, gummies make for an easy, fun way to get into bed without committing to a higher dose that might be overwhelming.
 CBD gummies may be a better choice to avoid any psychoactive effects.
 Additionally, cannabinoid-infused chocolate is always a deliciously romantic addition to any pre-sex picnic.

 Prerolls, flowers, and vaporizers, oh my!

-Vapes, flowers, and prerolls can also help lead to intense and satisfying orgasms.
-In a study group facilitated by Lioness, cannabis vapes and smokables ranked high in their ability to increase the number of orgasms among the participants.
-Notably, the effects of the cannabinoids tended to kick in faster than edibles, which can be a boon in the bedroom if natural attractions are moving faster than pre-sex rituals [14].
+Vapes, flowers, and pre-rolls can also help lead to satisfaction.
+In a study group facilitated by Lioness, cannabis vapes and smokables ranked high in their ability to increase the pleasure among the participants.
+Notably, the effects of the smoked or vaped cannabinoids tended to kick in faster than edibles, which can be a boon in the bedroom if natural attractions are moving faster than pre-sex rituals [14].

 Cannabis topicals and sex

 Want to jazz up your sexual experience without eating or smoking?
-Topicals might be a good choice.
-For people who experience muscular tension, pain, or achy joints, topicals can soothe the body, soften the skin, and increase the kind of sensitivity you might seek.
+Topicals might be a good choice since they can soothe the body, soften the skin, and increase the kind of sensitivity you might seek.
 Moreover, topicals incorporated into foreplay can make for a sexy time with massage oils, salves, and lubes rich in cannabinoids.

 But be careful if you’re looking for something to use “below the equator.”
 Lotions and creams are wonderful for certain areas of the body.
 Still, they are not necessarily advisable to use as lubricants, especially for women who experience frequent yeast infections or vaginal discomfort.
 Make sure there is nothing in the product that might agitate the intimate corners of your body.